 - Carry identification with you.
 It is also important to make copies of your driver's license and passport and leave them in safe place with a trusted person.

-- Walk in well-light, public places, especially at night.
+- Walk in well-lit, public places, especially at night.

 - Double check your directions and public transportation routes before leaving your hotel.